-Anch is an acquaintance of mine from school and completely in love with the city of Seoul, having had the chance to live there for short stints.
-To celebrate that, she created Type: Seoul, and I only wish I had found it before my own solo Seoul trip because it would have been really useful, though it turns out I might have seen quite a lot of these things that she mentions in this guest post.
+This itinerary was created by Anch, an acquaintance of mine from school and completely in love with the city of Seoul, having had the chance to live there for short stints.
+To celebrate that, she created Type: Seoul.
+I’ll let her tell you a little more about what to see in Seoul.

 I love Seoul because it’s full of contradictions.
 While building towering offices downtown and maintaining its status as one of the most wired cities in the world, it somehow manages to retain traditional architecture from the Joseon Dynasty and a nationalistic feel so strong among its citizens you’d get all caught-up in the Korean fever too.
 And it is precisely this multi-dimensional city I fell in love with!